chef/chef-web-docs/content/install_supermarket.md

     sudo supermarket-ctl reconfigure
     ```

-Private Supermarket is updated on your server now.
-We recommend restarting the services that run Chef Supermarket to ensure that the old installation of Chef Supermarket doesn't persist in the server memory.
+Private Supermarket is updated on your server.
+Restarting the services that run Chef Supermarket will ensure that the old installation of Chef Supermarket doesn't persist in the server memory.

 1. Get the name of the active unit: